 A study in the American Journal of Clinical Nutrition showed that drinking matcha regularly can result in an increase in the body’s rate of thermogenesis (the rate at which you burn calories) from 8-10% to 35-43%!
 (10) That same study also showed the possibility of supporting healthy body fat levels by drinking matcha.
 (11)

-If you’re not familiar with the antioxidant L-theanine, you’re going to want to read this, because it’s something that can improve everyone’s life!
-It’s a rare amino acid that actually helps your brain generate alpha activity, which is a calm and meditative state – the opposite of stress.
+If you’re not familiar with L-theanine, you’re going to want to read this, because it’s something that can improve everyone’s life!
+This rare amino acid actually helps your brain generate alpha activity, which is a calm and meditative state – the opposite of stress.
 It’s commonly described as “relaxed alertness,” because caffeine helps the brain focus and stay alert while l-theanine helps it relax.
 (13)

-Have you ever noticed that the caffeine in tea doesn’t give you the same jitters as the caffeine in coffee?
+Have you ever noticed that the caffeine in tea doesn’t give you the same side effects as the caffeine in coffee?
 L-theanine is the answer to this mystery.
 It acts as an antagonist to caffeine, balancing any of the jitters or anxiety you might typically feel.
 (14)

 The amount of toxins assaulting us from all sides is unprecedented in today’s world.
 From pollution in the air to chemical preservatives and pesticides in our food supply and toxic dyes in our shampoos and clothes, it’s getting harder to avoid toxins.
-Since few of us have the option of moving into a pristine wilderness, one of the best things we can do is consume things that will help our poor overworked organs to clean up our cells.
+One of the best things we can do for our bodies is to consume things that help our poor, overworked organs clean up our cells.

-Chlorophyll, the chemical responsible for the lovely green color in plants, has been shown to support cellular cleansing (16) It helps to remove heavy metals, toxins and chemicals from the body.
+Chlorophyll, the chemical responsible for the lovely green color in plants, has been shown to support cellular cleansing. (link) It helps to remove heavy metals, toxins, and chemicals from the body.
 Because matcha tea leaves are shaded before harvest, they accrue higher levels of chlorophyll than other green teas, making matcha the superior choice.

 6. High in Antioxidants

-Specifically with regard to tea, studies have shown that drinking matcha regularly reduced the damage caused by free radicals and enhanced antioxidant activity.
-(18)
+Specifically, with regard to tea, studies have shown that drinking matcha regularly reduced the damage caused by free radicals and enhanced antioxidant activity.
+(17)

 Matcha is matcha, right?
-While there technically is only one “type” of matcha, there are in fact many different grades of matcha powder, and the taste and benefits can vary greatly depending on the grade.
+Not exactly.
+While there is technically only one “type” of matcha, there are, in fact, different grades of matcha powder, and the taste and health benefits can vary greatly depending on the grade.

-There are two primary grades of matcha green tea: ceremonial grade and culinary grade.
+The two primary grades of matcha are ceremonial grade and culinary grade.

 Ceremonial grade matcha is the highest quality you can get.
 It’s called “ceremonial” for a reason: for more than eight centuries, matcha has been used in the sacred ritual of tea ceremony in Japan.
 Tea ceremony is one of the most important pillars of traditional Japanese culture, rigorously safeguarded and upheld in all aspects.

-This matcha is made from only the youngest tea leaves, and all the stems and veins are removed.
-The leaves are stone-ground, by hand, resulting in an extremely fine powder.
+This matcha is made from only the youngest tea leaves, and the stems and veins are removed.
+The leaves are stone-ground by hand, resulting in an extremely fine powder.

 Because of the labor and time involved, this ceremonial grade matcha is very expensive.
 You’ll know you’re getting what you paid for when the resulting tea is a brilliant green tea with a full, slightly sweet flavor.
 Because of the uniqueness and high quality of ceremonial matcha, it is meant to be enjoyed pure, whisked only with hot water, no added sweetener or anything else.

 If you’re looking to blend matcha with other ingredients for any type of recipe, culinary grade matcha is what you want.
-There are 5 types of culinary grade matcha: Premium grade, Cafe grade, Ingredient grade, Classic grade, Kitchen grade again with no clear guidelines or regulations as to what belongs in which grade.
+There are 5 types of culinary matcha: premium grade, cafe grade, ingredient grade, classic grade, and kitchen-grade.
+Unfortunately, there are no clear guidelines or regulations as to what belongs in which grade.